1. Latency Is Becoming the New Intelligence

 - between communication and compute,

-- and between runtime and device execution.
+- between runtime and device execution.

 4. From Warp Specialization to Heterogeneous Workers

-Inference changes that assumption.
+Inference is beginning to break that assumption.

 Eventually, we began asking a simple question: if warps can specialize, why can’t GPUs?

-TileRT therefore extends specialization beyond the SM itself:
+TileRT therefore extends specialization outward:

 warp specialization → block specialization → GPU specialization